[Exclusive] European navies must stay on Suez trade routes, EU diplomats warn

 European navies must stay on Suez trade routes, EU diplomats warn

-EU diplomats want European navies to stay in the volatile Gulf of Aden region for hard geopolitical reasons as well as to see off pirates.
+EU diplomats want European navies to stay in the volatile Gulf of Aden region for hard geopolitical reasons as well as to improve local security.

 The EU's flagship naval operation, Atalanta, and two small onshore security-training missions, EUCAP Somalia and EUTM Somalia, should stay in place until at least 2025, the EU foreign service said in an internal report dated late September, and seen by EUobserver on Monday (3 October).